wallacegsouza/templates/README.md

     - Guava
     - **Tsuru Deploy configuration**

-To create a **spring-boot-web** project follow the instructions of the README file inside spring-boot-web folder.
+To create a **spring-boot-web** project follow the instructions of the **deploy-enviroment-configuration** file inside spring-boot-web folder.

-To create a **spring-boot-web-tsuru** project follow the instructions of the README file inside spring-boot-web-tsuru folder.
+To create a **spring-boot-web-tsuru** project follow the instructions of the **deploy-enviroment-configuration** and **development-enviroment-configuration** files inside spring-boot-web-tsuru folder.